LostInCompilation/PrettyOTA/README.md

 ## Donation <div id="donation"/>

-If you want to help out a student paying rent, a donation for PrettyOTA and my work would be greatly appreciated! :)
+❤️ If you want to help out a student with paying rent a donation for PrettyOTA and my work would be greatly appreciated!

-If you dont want to donate, please tell other people about PrettyOTA!
+💬 If you don't want to donate, please tell other people about PrettyOTA!

 ### Bitcoin